mweel1/usa_high_level/index.md

 hero:
   name: "A Government Roadmap of Revolutionary Technologies"
-  text: An offering for investment projects that prioritize American citizens' safety and prosperity, while generating new tax revenue.
+  text: An offering for investment projects that prioritize American citizens' safety and prosperity, while creating more accountability for the government and its citizens.
   actions:
     - theme: brand
       text: About Martin Weel